EconoGrid 40® Pavers

-> The last layer of soil that you’ll need to fill is the bedding layer.
+The last layer of soil that you’ll need to fill is the bedding layer.
 The bedding layer should consist of at least 40mm of sandy soil, which will be used to build a strong layer of grass once the pavers have been laid.
-This layer must be no more that 50mm to avoid affecting the structural integrity of the other layers.
+This layer must be no more than 50mm to avoid affecting the structural integrity of the other layers.

-> Once all the layers have been set out and filled, you’ll be able to set the grass pavers.
-Although our grass pavers are known for their strength and durability, they are able to be cut with a handsaw, which can allow you to fill in corners and other difficult to fill spaces.
+Once all the layers have been set out and filled, you’ll be able to set the grass pavers.
+Although our pavers are known for their strength and durability, they are able to be cut with a handsaw, which can allow you to fill in corners and other difficult to fill spaces.

-> Filling in the pavers.
+Filling in the pavers.

 When the pavers have been laid, they can be filled in with a layer of soil and grass that’s approximately 5mm high, to make sure that the grass will remain uncompacted when faced with traffic.
 Once the grass has been planted, it’s best to wait to make sure that the grass matures enough to the point where it can withstand traffic and where the roots can intertwine with the pavers, strengthening the driveway.
 On average, the grass should be mature enough to withstand traffic after 6 – 8 weeks.